Interpersonal conflict depends on us, but it is entirely our responsibility and decision to better our relations among ourselves and others”

 Research Design

-In order to set a good research, firstly it is important to recognize the impact of interpersonal conflict on students’ mindset are categorized in two approaches: psychological approach and conflict management approach.
+In order to set good research, firstly it is important to recognize the impact of interpersonal conflict on students’ mindsets are categorized in two approaches: the psychological approach and the conflict management approach.
 Secondly, the elements affecting the academic students’ mindset has been acknowledged i.e. lack of encouragement, relationship bond (between the students and the lecturers).
-Thirdly, a questionnaire has been illustrated and handed to the EUL students, feedbacks which were received will decide upon the betterment of their relationships, emotions, motivations to get the tasks done etc. Finally, responses were collected, analyzed and the result was found.
-“Likert”5- point was applied and used as an instrument for measuring questionnaires.
+Thirdly, a questionnaire has been illustrated and handed to the EUL students, feedbacks that were received will decide upon the betterment of their relationships, emotions, motivations to get the tasks done etc. Finally, responses were collected, analyzed and the result was found.
+“Likert”5- the point was applied and used as an instrument for measuring questionnaires.

 1=strongly agree (5pts) 2=agree (4pts) 3=undecided (3pts) 4=disagree (2pts) 5=strongly disagree (1pt)